DIY Retro Barware: Using Vinyl on Wine Glasses

 - We love stemless glasses (because we’re clumsy), but this would also work on stemware.
 Just make sure the glass has a smooth surface.

-- Vinyl designs for wine glasses work best when they’re small since the vinyl has to be able to sit on a curved surface.
-The starbursts worked perfectly for that.
+- Vinyl designs work best when they’re simple and small since glasses are curved.
+These starbursts worked perfectly for that.

-- If your heart is set on a complicated, larger design, you can clip it and fold it over in inconspicuous spots and then smooth it well.
+- If your heart is set on a complicated, larger design, you can clip it and fold it over in inconspicuous spots, then smooth it out well.

 Supplies Needed